 Collecting and analysing supplier information is part of Eurostar’s Supplier Engagement Strategy which helps Eurostar to build on its strengths and effectively manage risk in its supply chain.
 Moving the process online, Eurostar has been able to move the focus away from just data collection onto developing a supplier engagement strategy that really works.

 The data collected is helping Eurostar to review the current performance of its key suppliers, focus on the key areas of weakness and identify ways in which it can work with suppliers to help them improve their performance going forward.
-SupplierPortal is helping Eurostar to collaborate with its suppliers and engage with them in a way that benefits both Eurostar and its suppliers.
+SupplierPortal, Greenstone's sustainable supply chain software, is helping Eurostar to collaborate with its suppliers and engage with them in a way that benefits both Eurostar and its suppliers.

-Greenstone enables you to engage your suppliers through its award-winning supply chain sustainability software and support services.
+Greenstone enables you to engage your suppliers through its award-winning sustainable supply chain software and support services.
 SupplierPortal is a supply chain management software solution providing your business with transparency and compliance across your entire supplier network.
-Discover Greenstone's SupplierPortal Solution used in this case study.
+Discover Greenstone's SupplierPortal, the sustainable supply chain software solution used in this case study.